json-everything/json-everything/docs_source/usage/vocabs-data.md

 The output formatting specified by the JSON Schema Core specification can only indicate that something failed at the `data` node, but there is no provision for providing further detail.

-In summary, two validation failure states are specified by this document:
+In summary, the `data` keyword can generate two validation failure states as specified by this document:

 - a URI reference cannot be resolved, and
 - a URI reference can be resolved but the returned value is invalid for the associated keyword.

 To make debugging `data` simpler, implementations SHOULD provide an error message indicating what the failure was and for which key it occurred.

+If both of these succeed, the validation output of the resulting subschema is reported into the overall schema output as if the subschema were actually a child of the `data` keyword.

 ## 4. A Short Example